Prasanna116/Design-and-analysis-of-High-Performance-MAC-unit/README.md

 - **2·log₂(n) - 1** stages → slightly higher delay than KSA
 - **Fewer interconnects** and logic blocks
 - **Balanced trade-off** between performance and silicon footprint

-> ✅ Ideal for **low-power, area-constrained** applications, where performance is important but not the only goal.

 ---

 ### 🔍 Why Use Them in MAC Units?

 In MAC architectures, the adder stage often becomes the **critical path**.
 By selecting a suitable prefix adder:
 - **KSA** accelerates accumulation at the cost of area
-- **BKA** reduces area and power while maintaining reasonable speed
+- **BKA** reduces area and power while maintaining reasonable speed, sometimes act as the fastest too.

 In this project, both adders were implemented and compared across 4-, 8-, and 16-bit datapaths to assess how these trade-offs evolve with scale.
+We have designed 8-bit,16-bit and 32-bit KSA and BKA for this project and verified it's functionalites